Digital-Certificates-DL/.github/profile/README.md

 # Educational Digital Certificate (EDC)

 # What is the service?
-Our service provides functionality for claiming certificates after finishing any educational course or program.
-We cover requests for lecturers and students – if you are a lecturer you can issue a certificate for a student, and if you are a student you can ask for a certificate by yourself.
+System provides functionality for automatic issuance of the certificates after finishing any educational course or program.
+The certificates are secured by corporate digital signature and Bitcoin timestamp.
+Additionally the issuer can issue the certificate in a form of SBT on Ethereum.

 ## What questions are solved by our service?
-* Automatization for claiming certificates
+* Automatization of certificate issuance process
-* Students-friendly interface for receiving certificates
+* User-friendly interface for issuing a big number of certificates
 * The certificate has an irrefutable confirmation of his origin with a digital signature
-* Securely storing private keys
+* Client-side storing of private keys
 * Ability to create own templates for certificate
 * Web page with the list of all issued certificates